jruels/tf-gcp/labs/tf-more-variables/index.md

 Terraform does not support unassigned variables.
 You will see some of the ways to assign values to variables later in this lab.

 ## Doing things on your own
-The rest of this lab uses principles taught previously and will not provide step-by-step instructions.
-Please work to solve the lab yourself, but if you get stuck, reach out to the instructor.
+The rest of this lab uses principles taught previously, and will not provide step-by-step instructions.
+Please work to solve the lab yourself, but if you get stuck reach out to the instructor.

 You can refer to variables in your configuration with `var.<variable_name>`.